erunion/showtimes/README.md

 * `director`, `cast`, `description`, and `theaters` are only available from `getMovies` and `getMovie()`
 * `showtimes` is only available from `getTheaters()`.
 * `genre`, `rating`, `runtime`, `imdb`, and `trailer` are all optional, and not always present on every movie.

+## Upgrading to v2
+With v2, I've moved the entire library over to be written in ES6 so components can be easily reused with having the library internals be a proper class.
+Unfortunately, this has made v2 incompatibe with v1, but thankfully only a few minor things have changed with the API.

+1. Instead of calling the library as `s = Showtimes(location)`, you must now instantiate the class with `s = new Showtimes(location)`.
+2. The `genre` response that comes back from API calls is now represented as an array instead of a compounded string.